 Below are the financial reports that help business owners a great deal in running their company seamlessly:

 The primary objective of financial reporting is to track, analyse and report your business' income.
 These reports are then used to examine the resource usage, cash flow, business performance which help assess the financial health of the business.
 Financial reporting is a way of following standard accounting practices to give an accurate depiction of a company’s finances, including:

 Financial independence lets your business grow at a steady rate.
 Keeping a close track on your expenses, will not only give you a strong sense of where your money is going, but also enable you to take smarter business decisions that will boost your company’s productivity and efficiency.
 Financial reporting with Tally is as easy as it can be.
 Be it finance, stock, or taxes, the reports available in Tally will help you manage all these aspects better.
 With our ‘Go To’ feature, you can easily track all your crucial business reports, without having to learn any specific path to navigate.

-As you can see in the above screen, from balance sheet to master voucher stats, everything you need is right there for you!
+As you can see in the above screen, from the balance sheet to the master voucher stats, everything you need is right there for you!
 The new Go-To capability helps you discover and get more out of TallyPrime.
 It will help you discover new insights to run your business better.
-Also, helps you multitask better, navigating from a report to another without the worry of quitting the task you were on it and much more.
+Also, helps you multitask better, navigating from one report to another without the worry of quitting the task you were on it and much more.